 Dan has worked with UK and European SME’s in the fields of spectrometry, vehicle safety systems, and automated driving innovation.
 More recently his main client has been a Multinational consumer product / technology company.

 Dan has an MPhys degree (2008) in physics and PhD in astrophysics (2013) both from the University of Manchester.
 Between degrees he worked as a scientist at a defence technology company.
-He joined Mewburn Ellis LLP in 2013, qualifying as a European Patent Attorney in 2017.
+He joined Mewburn Ellis LLP in 2013, qualifying as a European Patent Attorney in 2017 and as a Chartered Patent Attorney in 2021.
 He has a Postgraduate Certificate in IP from Queen Mary University.
+He joined the partnership in 2022.

 During his PhD Dan used supercomputing facilities to confirm a new class of astrophysical radio source.
 This result was published in Science magazine, and has since been cited over 500 times.